tlevine/dada.pink/user-2015-music-video-plots/index.md

 3. Combining music and video

 ### Video is a series of still images
 Video is a series of still images.
-Consider the following projectile-plotting code.
+Here's a function that plots the position of a projectile.
+Don't worry that much about how it works.

     plot.projectile <- function(t, x, y) {
       plot(x = x, y = y, cex = 10, ylim = c(0, 200),